deliteser112/eclipse-platform-releng-buildtools/db/README.md

     You'll want to have a look at the diffs in the golden schema to verify that all changes are intentional.
+6. Now, split your outstanding changes into two PRs.
+The first PR should _only_ include your new Flyway version `.sql` file, its addition to the `flyway.txt` index, changes to the `nomulus.golden.sql` schema file, and changes to the Entity Relationship diagram `.html` files.
+The second PR should include everything else, including _all_ changes to `.java` files and the `db-schema.sql.generated` changes that derive from them.
+7. Submit the first PR and wait until it is successfully deployed to production, then submit the second PR.
+Note, if you are removing things from the schema (rather than adding them), then these PRs should be in the opposite order:
+    Java changes first, then SQL changes afterwards.

 Relevant files (under `db/src/main/resources/sql/schema/`):